Episode 15: El Anatsui, “Black River” (2009)

 VOICE 6: You can make something beautiful out of anything?

-When you decide to go off and study art history, the question you find yourself getting asked, first from your pre-med friends and then eventually, in a fit of all-nighter finals panic, you, is well, what is the point of all this?
+When you study art history, the question you get asked, a lot, first from your pre-med friends and then eventually, in a fit of all-nighter finals panic, you, is, what is the point of all this?
 And you’re not even being asked that existentially, but with genuine curiosity.
 We live in a pretty practical world with a lot of practical challenges, a world that exists and churns and has a hard enough time just going about its business.
 Art making, and art appreciating, by and large, is not a necessary part of life, at least compared to the struggles of every day existence.
 So really, what’s the point?
 You’ll have a perfectly functional day without stopping in at an art museum to look at goopy pigment in frames on walls.

 Art accepts that challenge.
 It knows it needs to do something dramatic to get your attention, to make your recognize its value.
 So it interrupts.
 It draws your attention to something that you’d otherwise walk right by, jumping from the bushes and chomping at your ankle.
 It’s Richard Serra’s Tilted Arc, teetering over you in an otherwise unremarkable plaza, suddenly making you aware of how inconspicuously secure your space ordinarily is.
 It’s Andy Warhol’s silkscreens, challenging your assumptions of the pop culture fishbowl you’re so immersed in that you can’t even feel the water.
 And though all artists work in a larger art historical tradition – there’s really no getting away from it –some are particularly invested in responding to the world around them, that practical, churning world, with the tools that world provides for them.
 And sometimes even those tools are in the bushes, waiting for those artists who are particularly attuned to their potential, who can the best make use of them to interrupt us all.
 But we’re getting ahead of ourselves.